Elizabeth's Kitchen Diary

 Instructions

 • Cook for a further 10-20 minutes.
-Serve with rice or garlic naan, with fresh coriander leaves to garnish.
+Serve with rice or garlic naan, with fresh coriander leaves leaves to garnish.

 Notes